Tana River mangabey: Diet

-The species is an omnivore, feeding on leaves, seeds, fruits, insects and reptile and bird eggs.
-It is an opportunistic feeder and is semi-terrestrial where it may rummage through the leaf litter for food.
-The mangabey gets most of its food from sub-canopy and canopy trees, although they spend most of their time feeding and moving on the ground.
-It consumes the fruit and seed from approximately fifty different tree species.
+The species is omnivorous, feeding on leaves, seeds, fruits, insects, and reptile and bird eggs.
+An opportunistic feeder, it is semiterrestrial, where it may rummage through the leaf litter for food.
+The mangabey gets most of its food from subcanopy and canopy trees, although it spends most of its time feeding and moving on the ground.
+It consumes the fruit and seed from about 50 different tree species.
 Feeding is performed 48% of the day, while sleeping accounts for 15%, and resting accounts for 14% of the day.
-The species annual diet consists of 46.5% seeds and 25.6% consists of fruit consumption.
-Critical food resources for the species are Ficus sycomorus which fruits year round, and Phoenix reclinata which is also a primary food species and fruits when others do not.
+The species' annual diet consists of 46.5% seeds and 25.6% fruit consumption.
+Critical food resources for the species are Ficus sycomorus, which fruits year-round, and Phoenix reclinata, which is also a primary food species and fruits when others do not.

 The Tana River mangabey has dental morphology well suited for the food type it consumes.
 The species has large incisors for the tearing of the tough skin on the fruits it eats.
-Large maxillary and mandibular fourth premolars which increase surface area to crush seeds, and a shortened face which increases bite force.
+Its large maxillary and mandibular fourth premolars have increased surface area to crush seeds, and its shortened face increases bite force.

 Geographic range and habitat

-The Tana River mangabey is found on the continent of Africa in the southeastern portion of Kenya along the Tana River.
-It is found within 27 forest fragments along a 60 km stretch of floodplain forests.
-The gallery forest along the Tana River is home to several primate species: the Tana River mangabey, Tana River red colobus, blue monkey, yellow baboon, vervet monkey, and two species of bush babies.
+The Tana River mangabey is found in the southeastern portion of Kenya along the Tana River, within 27 forest fragments along a 60 km stretch of floodplain forests.
+The gallery forest along the Tana River is home to several primate species - the Tana River mangabey, Tana River red colobus, blue monkey, yellow baboon, vervet monkey, and two species of bush babies.
 This species is restricted to riverine gallery forests in this area.
 The forests in which it is found are naturally fragmented due to the meandering of the Tana River and its fluctuating water levels.
-The forest is becoming even more fragmented due to habitat loss from human disturbance reducing the chance of the species survival.
+The forest is becoming even more fragmented due to habitat loss from human disturbance, which may reduce species' survival.